 The good news is that the process can be done largely online.
-Before now, you will be required to go to the C.A.C office and go through a whole lot of time-wasting paper works.
+Before now, you will be required to go to the C.A.C office and go through a lot of time-wasting paper works.
 The procedure for registering a name with C.A.C is as follows:

 Visit the official website and check for available names here.
 Since no two businesses can have the same names, the C.A.C commission will only approve a name that has not been used.
 Make sure you chose a suitable name that reflects your brand.

 You will have to sign up, using a valid email address.
-Make sure you use a valid email address as you must have to verify your email.
+Make sure you use a valid email address, as you must have to verify your email.
 Fill in the relevant information like name, country, phone number, address, nationality, and National Identity Number ( N.IN)

-Submit your business name for reservation for a fee of N500.
+Submit your business name for a reservation for a fee of N500.
 This process must be completed before 5 pm.
 You should provide information like name and type of business, business objective, presenter details, and then pay the fee of N500.
 You can pay online through Remita.

 A receipt will be generated for you.
 You can print the name if your computer is connected to a printer or take a screenshot if you are using a mobile device.

-The next procedure is to complete a pre-registration form (CAC-BNo1) and update some relevant information like the official email, address of the business.
+The next procedure is to complete a pre-registration form (CAC-BNo1) and update some relevant information like the official email address of the business.